 “I BUILD because I know firsthand the powerful effect the right help can make for under-resourced youth.
 I believe in the ability of one single, caring person to help change the course of multiple lives.”

 Chelsey was born and raised in East Palo Alto in a blended working-class family.
 The first in her family to attend and graduate college, Chelsey attended San Francisco State University.
 Chelsey’s own life experiences led her to design programs and advocate for underrepresented youth as Program Director of the well-known non-profits in the Bay Area and in Austin Texas.
-As the BUILD Program Director for Oakland, Chelsey uses her leadership to guide the Oakland team in implementation of the BUILD program for highest impact.
+As the BUILD Program Director for the Bay Area, Chelsey uses her leadership to guide the Oakland team in implementation of the BUILD program for highest impact.
 Chelsey is responsible for overseeing regional implementation of BUILD’s program, curriculum and events and developing and managing partnerships with district leaders and school administrators to ensure impact with BUILD target students.